Weinstein handlebodies for complements of smoothed toric divisors: Examples from the Algorithm

-\begin{proof} Consider the case where we smooth the toric divisor in two of these singularities.
-Due to Theorem \ref{thm:toricWein} the complement of the smoothed toric divisor is Weinstein homotopic to $\mathcal{W}_{T^2, \{(0,-1), (-3,2)\}}$.
+\begin{proof} Consider the case where we smooth the total toric divisor in two of these singularities.
+By Theorem \ref{thm:toricWein} the complement of the smoothed total toric divisor is Weinstein homotopic to $\mathcal{W}_{T^2, \{(0,-1), (-3,2)\}}$.
 We now use Theorem \ref{thm:cotangentdiagram} and apply our algorithm.
 The Weinstein handle diagram of $\mathcal{W}_{T^2, \{(0,-1), (-3,2)\}}$ is shown in Figure \ref{CP22start}.
-Through a sequence of Reidemeister moves and handleslides we obtain the simplified diagram in Figure \ref{CP22final}. \end{proof}
+Through a sequence of Reidemeister moves, handle and handles lides we obtain the simplified diagram in Figure \ref{CP22final}. \end{proof}

 The homology of $\mathcal{W}_{T^2, \{(0,-1), (-3,2)\}}$, can be computed from the Weinstein handle diagram or the slopes of the attaching spheres, as in Lemma \ref{slopehoms}.
 In particular,